Artist Directory

 Karen Khan

 Karen Khan is currently working on a Reflection Series of drawings and paintings that explore expanding the thinking of Contemporary Realism.
 She juxtaposes every day objects abstractly into compositions.
+Her work has been shown in The Goforth Rittenhouse Gallery, Philadelphia and The Mendelshon Gallery in Pittsburgh.

 Ellen Joffe-Halpern